Ontong Java Atoll

-Ontong Java Atoll or Luangiua (formerly Lord Howe Atoll, not to be confused with Lord Howe Island) is an atoll in the Solomon Islands, and one of the largest atolls on earth.
+Ontong Java Atoll or Luangiua (formerly Lord Howe Atoll, not to be confused with Lord Howe Island) is an atoll in Solomon Islands, and one of the largest atolls on earth.

 It is inhabited by a Polynesian community of about people, who speak the Ontong Java language.

 Description

 Geographically, Ontong Java belongs to a scattered group of three atolls which includes nearby Nukumanu Atoll and the wholly submerged Roncador Reef located 75 km to the south.

 Administratively Ontong Java belongs to Solomon Islands.
 As an outlying part of Malaita Province, it forms the northernmost tract of land of this state, over 250 km north of Santa Isabel Island.

 The closest land, however, is Nukumanu Atoll, which lies only 38 km due north of Ontong Java's northern tip and, though historically closely related to Ontong Java, is now under the administration of Papua New Guinea.

 Ontong Java is roughly boot-shaped.
 The entire size of the atoll is 1400 km2, but there are only 12 km2 of land, spread out over 122 small islands.
 The islands are mostly low-lying coral formations, the highest elevation being 13 m.

 Approximately 2000 people live on the atoll.
 There are two main villages where the population is concentrated with 1,386 on the island of Luaniua in the eastern end and 689 on Pelau in the northeast.